Carotid artery stenosis: Diagnosis

+A vascular sonography examination using Doppler ultrasound to screen for carotid artery stenosis and evaluate blood flow velocities.

 Carotid artery stenosis is usually diagnosed by color flow duplex ultrasound scan of the carotid arteries in the neck.
 This involves no radiation, no needles and no contrast agents that may cause allergic reactions.
 This test has good sensitivity and specificity.

 Typically duplex ultrasound scan is the only investigation required for decision making in carotid stenosis as it is widely available and rapidly performed.
 However, further imaging can be required if the stenosis is not near the bifurcation of the carotid artery.

 One of several different imaging modalities, such as a computed tomography angiogram (CTA) or magnetic resonance angiogram (MRA) may be useful.
 Each imaging modality has its advantages and disadvantages - Magnetic resonance angiography and CT angiography with contrast is contraindicated in patients with chronic kidney disease, catheter angiography has a 0.5% to 1.0% risk of stroke, MI, arterial injury or retroperitoneal bleeding.
 The investigation chosen will depend on the clinical question and the imaging expertise, experience and equipment available.

 Based on the NASCET (The North American Symptomatic Carotid Endarterectomy Trial) criteria, the degree of carotid stenosis is defined as: